home | about | research | promo offer | blog | contact | links | site map

 moc.dnimretsam-maet@ydnim

-Each TeamMastermind seminar has seven steps.
-You can either present the seminar in its entirety (you’ll need about an hour), or you can present it over the course of a week.
+Each TeamMastermind Mindwinder has nine steps.
+You can either present the lesson in its entirety (you’ll need about an hour), or you can present it over the course of a week.
 To learn more about these options, click here.

 2—Mastermind the Discussion